BlessYAHU/BlessYAHU/README.md

 <h1> A'braham Barakhyahu</h1>

 <p>
-I work as a Full Stack Developer designing and building systems on the front and backend.
-I enjoy development and what is possible on the web and have worked on enough projects to know what is suitable for the situation.
+I’m a Full Stack Developer who loves building web applications and systems.
+I’m enjoy building applications and systems, and I'm always thinking about how to make systems that not only work well but get stronger over time.
 </p>

 ## Skills